MarcoDiFrancesco/LittleProjects/Notes/Security.md

 **Block ciphers** encrypt sequences of long data blocks without changing the key, it has a typical length of 64/128/256/512 bits.
 A block cipher breaks the message in successive blocks M1, M2, M3, ..., Mn and enciphers each Mi with the same key k.
 DES (data encryption standard) and AES (advanced encryption standard) are well-known examples of block cipher systems.

-**DES** employ a 56-bit key that operates on 64-but blocks, is a deterministic algorithm operating on a block cipher.
+**DES** employ a 56-bit key that operates on 64-bit blocks, is a deterministic algorithm operating on a block cipher.
 DES has 16 rounds.
 DES has been cracked in 1998 with a large number of Deep-Crack chip, taking less than 3 days to find a 56-bit by searching a total of 17,902,806,669,197,312 keys, calculating an average of 88,000,000,000 keys per second.

 **AES** is the successor of DES, it uses a symmetric key criptography scheme designed for 128, 192 and 256 bits.

 ### Public key cryptograpy (PKC)

-**Public key cryptograpy** uses two different keys: a public key and a private key.
+**Public key cryptograpy** uses two different keys: a 2 public keys and 2 private keys when talking about two clients.

 ![Asymmetric key](https://i.imgur.com/yEojFdE.png)

 The basic idea behind the PKC (Public key cryptograpy) is that a user has the public key that uses to encrypt a message and another user has a private key that uses to decrypt the message.